 Life for him hasn't always been a path of ease.
 He had to work hard for success.
-In the early years of his career, Dr. Handy told us he had to
+In the early years of his career, Dr. Handy told us he had to strike to Rosie Warren

 FRESHMEN NEWS Novene Holt